khanhartisan/laravel-backbone/readme.md

 }
 ```

-Additionally, you can use a closure to visit the model directly in the `showModelVisitors` method.
+Additionally, you can use a closure to visit the model directly in the `showResourceVisitors` method.
 The closure must accept one parameter: the eloquent model instance.

 ```php
 <?php